Joan Prather: Film and television credits

 Her film credits include The Single Girls (1974), Big Bad Mama (1974), The Devil's Rain (1975), Smile (1975), Rabbit Test (1978) and Take This Job and Shove It (1981).

 She appeared in TV series such as Executive Suite, Eight Is Enough, CHiPs, Fantasy Island, and the 1980 edition of Battle of the Network Stars.

-During her teen years, Joan was a featured "go-go" dancer on a local Dallas teen dance TV show called Sump'n Else.
+During her teen years, Joan was a featured "go-go" dancer on a local Dallas teen dance TV show Sump'n Else.
 The show ran from 1965 to 1968 and it was roughly modeled after "American Bandstand" and often featured national and local bands.

 Scientology

 While on the set of The Devil's Rain, Prather told an "extremely unhappy" John Travolta that Scientology had helped her, inspiring him to get involved with the religion upon his later return to Los Angeles.

 Personal life

-Prather quit acting in the late 1980s.
-She was married to James J Fiducia for five years in the late 1970s, and is currently married to lawyer Douglas J. Frye and lives in Malibu, California.
-In September 2008, she was arrested for felony hit-and-run in Malibu and was released on $50,000 bail.
+Prather married James Fiducia, a Scientology minister.